Cubly/ColourfulFlashlights/README.md

 View the Thunderstore page [here](https://thunderstore.io/c/lethal-company/p/cubly/ColourfulFlashlights/).

 I recommend [r2modman](https://github.com/ebkr/r2modmanPlus) as a mod manager.
+Avoid Overwolf (Thunderstore Mod Manager).

 I self-host git, so this repository exists only as a place to receive issues and feedback.